Smoothness of solutions of hyperbolic stochastic partial differential equations with $L^{\infty}$-vector fields: Abstract

 \section{Abstract}

 In this paper we are interested in a quasi-linear hyperbolic stochastic differential equation (HSPDE) when the vector field is merely bounded and measurable.
 Although the deterministic counterpart of such equation may be ill-posed (in the sense that uniqueness or even existence might not be valid), we show for the first time that the corresponding HSPDE has a unique (Malliavin differentiable) strong solution.
-Our approach for proving this result rests on: 1) tools from Malliavin calculus and 2) variational techniques introduced in [Davie, Int.
-Math.
-Res.
-Not., Vol. 2007] non trivially extended to the case of SDEs in the plane by using an algorithm for the selection of certain rectangles.
+Our approach for proving this result rests on: 1) tools from Malliavin calculus and 2) variational techniques introduced in Davie \cite{Da07} non trivially extended to the case of SDEs in the plane by using an algorithm for the selection of certain rectangles.
 As a by product, we also obtain the Sobolev differentiability of the solution with respect to its initial value.
-The results derived here constitute a significant improvement of those in the current literature on SDEs on the plane and can be regarded as an analogous equivalent of the pioneering works by [Zvonkin, Math.
-URSS Sbornik, 22:129-149] and [Veretennikov, Theory Probab.
-Appl., 24:354-366] in the case of one-parameter SDEs with singular drift.
+The results derived here constitute a significant improvement of those in the current literature on SDEs on the plane and can be regarded as an analogous equivalent of the pioneering works by Zvonkin \cite{Zvon74} and Veretennikov \cite{Ver79} in the case of one-parameter SDEs with singular drift.